Working for us

 - Managers Networking sessions

-We give UNITE full trade union recognition rights and also work with GMB.
+We give both Unison and Unite full trade union recognition rights and also work with GMB Union.
 This means, we consult them about any proposed changes to employees' terms and conditions.
 We also welcome the support and guidance they offer individual employees.

 Information for applicants